Notice of Privacy Practices

 Patient’s Acknowledgement of Receipt of Notice of Privacy Practices

-Please sign, print your name, and date this acknowledgement form.
+Please sign, print your name, and date this acknowledgment form.

 I have been provided a copy of Gray MD Psychiatry, LLC Notice of Privacy Practices.

 I understand that I may ask questions about them at any time in the future.